 Another frequently-cited example of specialized ribosomes in bacteria is in the case of toxin-induced mutants of Escherichia coli (Vesper et al. 2011, Culviner and Laub 2018).
-These studies took advantage of E. coli cells with induced expression of an endoribonuclease toxin called MazF.
+These studies took advantage of E. coli cells with induced expression of the endoribonuclease toxin MazF.
 Initial studies suggested that the MazF toxin cleaves rRNA at sequence-specific sites and creates subsets of ribosomes lacking the anti-Shine-Dalgarno sequences in the 16S rRNA (Vesper et al. 2011).
 These studies led to a model proposing that the modified ribosomes consequently recognize leaderless mRNAs, also generated by MazF cleavage, which is supported by pulse labeling results in vivo and in vitro showing preferential translation of leaderless mRNA when MazF is active.
 These studies suggested that a class of ribosomes lacking the anti-Shine-Dalgarno sequences differentially translates subsets of mRNA to adapt to stress.
 However, a recent study published conflicting results, specifically finding that the 16S rRNAs lacking the anti-Shine-Dalgarno sequence were cleaved at additional sites and usually were not incorporated into mature ribosomes (culviner and Laub).
 Additionally, MazF activity led to such substantial RNA cleavage throughout the cells that very few full-length leaderless mRNA transcripts were present.
-This suggests that the “specialized” ribosomes are not controlling translation or gene regulation but instead that MazF activation results in major disruptions to ribosome biogenesis and overall cell growth (Culviner and Laub).
+This suggests that modified ribosomes are not controlling translation or gene regulation but instead that MazF activation results in major disruptions to ribosome biogenesis and overall cell growth (Culviner and Laub).
 Given these conflicting results, additional studies would be necessary prior to citing toxin-induced ribosomes as bona fide specialized ribosomes.
 To continue to study specialized ribosomes in bacteria, it would be ideal to use a system in which ribosome heterogeneity is inherent and is not dependent on toxin-antitoxin systems, which is the case for the systems we propose to study.

 2.3.
 The role of bS21 in translation